The weather outside is frightful! Thank goodness GLOW Christmas set up their fun, family friendly event inside an enormous greenhouse in Langley, BC.

 All three of the kids had to have the Italian soda in the souvenir light bulb shaped cup.
 I secretly wanted one too!

 The mac and cheese was a hit.
-Offspring had hers with bacon, and my Dad was super adventurous and had the Godzilla – with nori, teriyaki sauce, and Japanese mayo.
+Vivi had hers with bacon, and my Dad was super adventurous and had the Godzilla – with nori, teriyaki sauce, and Japanese mayo.
 I had a cannoli for dinner from Cannoli King, and it was superb!
 My Mom and my niece had baked potatoes from Taters – The Baked Potato Company and they both raved about how good they were.
 We love food trucks, especially when the lines aren’t long, and it was so nice to be able to sit inside at a table and listen to live music while we ate.

-Walking through the icicle forest was Offspring’s favorite thing.
+Walking through the icicle forest was Vivi’s favorite thing.
 I enjoyed it too, though it made me a little dizzy – in a house of mirrors kind of way.
 I also got inspiration for next year’s Christmas Tree decor in the Garden Center, and my daughter, the aspiring designer, was particularly delighted by this unusual tree: